-Humber’s Recreation and Leisure Services diploma program provides you with skills needed to start your career in government, non-profit and commercial recreation organizations.
+Humber’s Recreation and Leisure Services diploma program provides you with skills needed to start your career in government, not-for-profit and commercial recreation organizations.
 You will learn about recreation programming, special event management, staff management, facility operations, marketing and other services within the industry.

 The curriculum is designed with industry collaboration, ensuring it is current and relevant.
-Within the program, students use ActiveNet software, the most widely used registration management software in the recreation industry.
+Within the program, students use ActiveNet software and PerfectMind, the most widely used registration management software in the recreation industry.

 Students apply their skills by planning and implementing events for local community and charity organizations.
-A two-day leadership camp at a YMCA outdoor centre helps build communication and leadership skills while guest speakers, practical training and field trips provide added benefits in preparing you for the workplace.
+A three-day leadership camp at the OELC (Ontario Educational Leadership Centre) helps build communication and leadership skills while guest speakers, practical training and field trips provide added benefits in preparing you for the workplace.

-Qualified students will complete a work placement in the fourth semester – three days per week for 15 weeks (total of 250 hours).
+Qualified students will complete a work placement in Semester 4 – three days per week for 15 weeks (total of 250 hours).
 The school works with the student to find a placement with an industry partner.
 The placement occurs across industry sectors including professional sport associations, community and amateur sport governing bodies, and private sector sport organizations.
 These placements provide valuable experience and industry contacts.

 Want to advance your career, but don’t have the time to commit to a full-time course?
 Try a part-time certificate course and enhance your skill set in less time.

 Watch the video to learn how Humber's Recreation and Leisure prepared Jaleesa for her career in Recreation Services.

 The School of Hospitality, Recreation & Tourism has more than 500 industry partners.
 Partners provide funding for capital projects, offer internships for students, donate more than $60,000 in awards and scholarships and employ Humber graduates.
 Industry partners include municipal and commercial recreation facilities, sports organizations, not-for-profit service clubs, health centres, event management companies, seniors centres and long-term care facilities.